Semi-Projective Representations and Twisted Representation Groups: Twisted Representation Groups: the Algebraically Closed Case

-\begin{rem} Note that, under our assumptions, we mainly deal with a case similar to $K=\CC$, where $\varphi$ acts just by the identity and/or complex conjugation.
+Throughout this section, we will assume $K$ is algebraically closed and there is a fixed action $\varphi \colon G \to \Aut(K)$.
+Under these assumptions, we are mainly dealing with a case similar to $K=\CC$, where $\varphi$ acts just by the identity and/or complex conjugation.
 Indeed, $H:=\varphi(G)$ is a finite group and $F:=K^H \subset K$ is a Galois extension with Galois group $H$.
-Since we assume $K$ to be algebraically closed, the Artin-Schreier Theorem \cite{AS27} implies that if $H$ is non-trivial, then it is isomorphic to $\ZZ_2$, $K=F(i)$ with $i^2=-1$ and $\chr(K)=0$.
-In particular, if $\chr(K) \neq 0$, then the action is necessarily trivial and we are in the projective setting. \end{rem}
+The Artin-Schreier Theorem \cite{AS27} implies that if $H$ is non-trivial, then it is isomorphic to $\ZZ_2$, $K=F(i)$ with $i^2=-1$ and $\chr(K)=0$.
+In particular, if $\chr(K) \neq 0$, then the action is necessarily trivial and we are in the projective setting.\\ The main result of this section is the following. \begin{theorem} There exists an extension

-The first step towards our goal is to prove the finiteness of the twisted Schur multiplier, or more generally, of all higher cohomology groups $H^i(G,K^\ast)$.
-In order to show this, we adapt the proof of the finiteness of the Schur multiplier given in \cite{I94}.